 Capital Photo History Tours are devoted to photography and history buffs who want to enhance their knowledge of Washington’s landmarks and legends.
-Tours are a twofer of photo composition and historical background of sites.
 We like to say, “Come for the history — leave with great photos.”

 Why did America’s most popular actor kill the president?
 And how did he do it?
 We stroll from the White House to Ford’s Theater and many points in between over 90 minutes examining many of the sites where John Wilkes Booth stalked President Abraham Lincoln before killing him at the end of the Civil War.
 A madman exacting revenge for his beloved South or maybe more.
 Rick is a distant relative of John Wilkes Booth and co-conspirator Mary Surratt so keep a wary eye on him.

 Tour begins at Andrew Jackson statue in Lafayette Park by White House and ends at Ford’s Theater.